nh-server/Kurisu/cogs/assistance-cmds/loadiine.wiiu.md

 ---

 Loadiine should never be used because.....
+- Severly outdated
-- It's slow
+- Slow
 - Buggy
-- It Lags
+- Lags
 - Has graphical glitches
-- Lacks online play.
+- Lacks online play
-- Kills SD cards.
+- Kills SD cards

 The better and recommended way is to dump and install your game discs to the homescreen.
 Try `.dump wiiu` in <#261581918653513729>.